ummataliyev/auth/README.md

-# Authorization using Telegram Messenger Task
+# Authorization using Telegram Messenger

 ## Prerequisites